qmk/qmk_firmware/keyboards/eyeohdesigns/s50/readme.md

 b.	make:eyeohdesigns/s50:default:avrdude

 Replace ‘default’ with whichever layout you’d like, or one you made yourself.
+The naming convention for the layouts, from left to right, is shift style, spacebar style, numpad style.
+Shift options are 'ansi' or 'iso' and spcaebar options are 'left', 'right', or 'split'.
+If using a numpad build, add 'num'.
+Take a look at the keymap folder to make sure you're correctly spelling the layout you want.

-Generally speaking, USB-C based Pro Micros use the dfu command and all other Pro Micros use the avrdude command.
+Generally speaking, USB-C based Pro Micros use the dfu command and all other Pro MicrAos use the avrdude command.
 Reset your Pro Micro based on its design (installed button if included, short reset to ground if not).
 At this point you should have a working keyboard.

 ## Step 10:  Mount Keyboard Bottom